jayvalentine/z80-os/README.md

 # ZEBRA Z80 Operating System

-ZEBRA is an operating system for a Z80 computer, implemented mostly in C with some assembler.
+ZEBRA is a multi-tasking operating system for Z80 computers, implemented mostly in C with some assembler.

 ## License

 This software is licensed under GPLv3.
 For the full license terms, see [here](LICENSE).

+## Contributing

+If you are interested in getting the OS set up for your own system please get in touch!

 ## Overview

-This is an operating system for a custom Z80 modular computer I have built.
+The operating system targets my custom Z80 modular computer.

-It is intended to run with 64KB of RAM and provides user interaction via a 5v serial interface.
+The kernel is intended to run with 32KB of RAM and provides user interaction via a serial interface.
+User programs are each allocated a 32KB page of banked RAM, allowing the multiple programs to be executing concurrently.

 ### Current Functionality